Indonesia Arrival Card: The All-In-One Entry Document

 The Arrival Card contains questions on your health status and the goods you’ll be bringing into Indonesia.
 Make sure to answer the questions fully and accurately.

-- Symptoms you may be experiencing, such as a fever, or skin rashes
+For the health declaration, you’ll be asked about symptoms you may be experiencing, such as a fever or skin rashes.:

 For most travelers, there’s no need to upload a vaccination record.
 If you’ve recently visited a region where Yellow Fever is endemic, a certificate of vaccination is required for travel.